Introduction

 I18nContext

-The I18nContext type is here to make all your application reactive to the change of the locale, you will use it to access the current locale or change it.
+The I18nContext type is here to make all your application reactive to the change of the locale.
+You will use it to access the current locale or change it.

-The context is a wrapper around a RwSignal of the current locale, every getter/setter must be used with the same reasoning as signals.
+The context is a wrapper around a RwSignal of the current locale.
+Every getter/setter must be used with the same reasoning as signals.

-Provide the context
+Provide the Context

-The load_locales! macro generates the I18nContextProvider component in the i18n module, you can use this component to make the context accessible to all child components.
+you can use this component to make the context accessible to all child components.

 use crate::i18n::*;